 Gentlemen:

-Iroquois Gas Transmission System, ______, a Delaware ___________________, for itself and such other subsidiaries and affiliated persons or entities over which it exercises control (any one or more of such entities or persons, and any successors and assigns thereof, "Iroquois"), in consideration of the mutual benefits to be derived hereunder, is prepared to furnish to Enron Compression Services Company, a Delaware corporation (collectively, together with any successors and assigns thereof, "ECS"), information owned by it relating to the potential installation of electric motor drivers for natural gas compressors and provision of horsepower by ECS to Iroquois related to both Phase 1 and Phase 2 of Iroquois' Eastchester Expansion located in New York State, which may include, without limitation, drawings, reports, engineering, economic models, and transaction analysis (any information so furnished by Iroquois and any information revealing the existence of discussions among ECS and Iroquois in respect thereof, the "Iroquois Confidential Information").
+Iroquois Gas Transmission System, L.P., a Delaware Limited Partnership, for itself and such other subsidiaries and affiliated persons or entities over which it exercises control (any one or more of such entities or persons, and any successors and assigns thereof, "Iroquois"), in consideration of the mutual benefits to be derived hereunder, is prepared to furnish to Enron Compression Services Company, a Delaware corporation (collectively, together with any successors and assigns thereof, "ECS"), information owned by it relating to the potential installation of electric motor drivers for natural gas compressors and provision of horsepower by ECS to Iroquois related to both Phase 1 and Phase 2 of Iroquois' Eastchester Expansion located in New York State, which may include, without limitation, drawings, reports, engineering, economic models, and transaction analysis (any information so furnished by Iroquois and any information revealing the existence of discussions among ECS and Iroquois in respect thereof, the "Iroquois Confidential Information").
 Notwithstanding the foregoing, the term Iroquois Confidential Information shall not include any of the foregoing information (i) as may become generally available to the public, (ii) known to any of ECS at the time of disclosure or acquired from a source other than Iroquois that was not prohibited from making disclosure, or (iii) required to be disclosed, or in the opinion of counsel for ECS so required, in order to comply with any applicable law, order, regulation or ruling of any governmental agency or any commodities or stock exchange.
 The Iroquois Confidential Information is voluntarily offered and submitted by Iroquois to ECS.
 Iroquois does not warrant or represent that the Iroquois Confidential Information is accurate or complete and it is furnished hereunder on an "as is" basis without any expressed or implied warranties.
 Any reliance thereon shall be in the sole discretion and judgment of ECS.

 ECS, in consideration of the mutual benefits to be derived hereunder, is prepared to furnish to Iroquois proprietary information owned by it concerning the development of business proposals involving the potential installation of electric motor drivers for natural gas compressors and provision of horsepower by ECS to Iroquois related to both Phase 1 and Phase 2 of Iroquois' Eastchester Expansion located in New York State, which may include, without limitation, drawings, reports, engineering, economic models, and transaction analysis (any information so furnished by any ECS and any information revealing the existence of discussions among ECS and Iroquois in respect thereof, the "ECS Confidential Information").
 Notwithstanding the foregoing, the term ECS Confidential Information shall not include any of the foregoing information (i) as may become generally available to the public, (ii) known to Iroquois at the time of disclosure or acquired from a source other than ECS that was not prohibited from making disclosure, or (iii) required to be disclosed, or in the opinion of counsel for Iroquois so required, in order to comply with any applicable law, order, regulation or ruling of any governmental agency or any commodities or stock exchange.
 The ECS Confidential Information is voluntarily offered and submitted by ECS to Iroquois.
 ECS does not warrant or represent that the ECS Confidential Information is accurate or complete and it is furnished hereunder on an "as is" basis without any expressed or implied warranties.
 Any reliance thereon shall be in the sole discretion and judgment of Iroquois.